sararic/LatexPreview/README.md

 # Latex Preview

-Quickly and effortlessly preview Latex equations, save them to a `.gif` file, or copy them to clipboard.
+Quickly and effortlessly preview Latex equations, save them to a `.gif` file, copy them to clipboard, or drag them to a document.

 ![screenshot in Ubuntu 20.04](screenshot.png)